mmontesanonyc/sandbox/README.md

 ## Worth noting
 This repository likely has a bunch of extra code.
 We have taken our product and simplified it a lot, but there is further simplication that can happen.

+We place the `/indicators` folder BOTH in /assets and in /static, because they're accessed both by the JavaScript, and by Hugo's processing.
+May optimize this in the future...

 https://busy-detergent.cloudvent.net/data-explorer/economic-conditions/?id=103#display=summary